 Garlic powder simply is a spice made from dehydrated fresh garlic, then ground to turn it into powder form.
 For more detail, garlic cloves will be processed by a dehydrator or oven to dry them up before being ground in a machine or any kitchenware that has a grind function.

-Like fresh garlic, garlic powder has various advantages for your health, though it still has excessive consumption side effects.
+Like various types of garlic, garlic powder has various advantages for your health, though it still has excessive consumption side effects.
 But do not worry, the positives outweigh the drawbacks.
 Continue reading to learn about both sides of garlic powder.

 Good and Bad Sides Of Garlic Powder For Health